ga-wdi-quizzes/week-08/README.md

 One of the lines of code in the following snippet will throw an error.
 Which one is it, and why?

 **Your answer:**
+Line 3 throws an error because i was not defined with the var token.
+Use strict is very picky and requires every variable to be defined with var.
 > ...

 ```js